mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 Now that I have the repository living online, I can have collaborators.
 But what happens when multiple people work on the same repo?
 Let's find out.
 First, I will add Brad as a collaborator of my "languages" repo.
 I go to the GitHub repo, click the settings button on the right, then select Collaborators, and enter Brad's username.

 Brad will then get an email message.
 He can also access the invitation via https://github.com/notifications.
 Upon accepting it, he will have full access (aka "push" access) to the repo.
-He then **clones** the repo onto his laptop (more on this later) and goes to work...
+He then **clones** the repo onto his laptop (using `git clone https://github.com/naraehan/languages.git`) and goes to work...
 He adds a new file `japanese.txt`, which he pushes to the GitHub repo.

 That means the GitHub repo is more up-to-date than my own local repo on my laptop!
 What to do?
 The key is **pull**.
 Now that the remote repo can be ahead of my local copy, I need to have `pull` as an important first step of my workflow: